-- Another, after the school festival, where he finds a picture of him running in the marathon, looking absolutely like a devil.
+- After the school festival, Ryuji finds a picture of him running in the marathon, looking absolutely like a devil.
 To his embarrassment, Minori doesn't seem to mind the picture at all.
-The picture gets a Call Back in the PSP game when Ryuuji gets memory loss; he is actually TERRIFIED of the demon in the picture, who is actually him.
+The picture gets a Call-Back in the PSP game when Ryuuji gets memory loss; he is actually TERRIFIED of the demon in the picture, who is actually him.

 - Ryuuji's lampshaded reaction to the Starbucks knock-off: "How is this place not getting sued?"